Why ISO matters in translation

 Walking the talk?

-Much like learning a foreign language, it takes time and effort to achieve certification to ISO standards, but the benefits speak for themselves.
-At Planet Languages, we’re extremely proud to be one of only a handful of LSPs to hold certifications to five ISO standards, including the coveted ISO 9001 certification for quality management, awarded by UKAS-accredited certification body TÜV SÜD.
-We were also early adopters of the language industry-specific standards ISO 17100:2015 for translation services and ISO 18587:2017 for post-editing machine translation output.
-Attaining certification to these standards demonstrates that our processes stand up to rigorous, independent scrutiny by the ATC Certification Service’s industry expert auditors.
-Our commitment to delivering consistently high quality and providing exemplary customer service is underpinned by ISO standards.
+Much like learning a foreign language, it takes time and effort to achieve certification to ISO standards.
+But the benefits speak for themselves.
+At Planet Languages, we’re proud to be one of only a handful of language service providers to hold certifications to five ISO standards.
+These include the coveted ISO 9001 certification for quality management.
+We were also early adopters of the language industry-specific standards ISO 17100 and ISO 18587.
+Attaining certification to these standards demonstrates that our processes stand up to rigorous, independent scrutiny.
+ISO standards serve as the framework for our commitment to delivering consistently high quality and providing exemplary customer service.

 About the author

-Bethan Thomas has worked in the translation industry for 20 years and speaks four languages, plus standardese.
-She was responsible for guiding Planet Languages to certification to ISO 17100’s predecessor, EN 15038, back in 2012.
-Since then, she has helped the company achieve certification to the ISO 17100, ISO 18587, ISO 9001, ISO 14001 and ISO 27001 standards.
+Bethan Thomas has worked in the translation industry for 20 years.
+She speaks four languages, plus standardese.
+She has a decade’s worth of experience in implementing and maintaining ISO standards.
 A trained internal auditor, she has also contributed to the development of language industry standards through the ATC’s ISO development group.